-- Because some evidence, particularly evidence that may be located on the body, dissipates quickly (within 48-96 hours), if you wish to preserve evidence you should go to a hospital or medical facility immediately to seek a medical examination and/or evidence collection. - If possible, you should not shower, bathe, wash, douche, brush hair, drink, eat, or change clothes or bedding before a forensic medical exam. - Even if you do not want evidence collection, you are still encouraged to seek prompt medical care.
-A health care provider can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted diseases. - If you decide to change clothes or bedding, you should not wash the clothes worn or bedding used during the incident, and should bring them to a hospital, medical facility or the police in a non-plastic bag (e.g., paper bag).
-However, even if you have already done these things, a forensic exam may still be able to collect valuable evidence. - If there is suspicion that a drink may have been drugged, inform a medical assistance provider and/or law enforcement as soon as possible so they can attempt to collect possible evidence (e.g., from the drink, through urine or blood sample). - Write down as much as you can remember about the circumstances, including a description of the assailant. - Preserve evidence of electronic communications by saving them and/or by taking screen shots of text messages, instant messages, social networking pages, or other electronic communications, and by keeping pictures, logs, or copies of documents that relate to the incident.
+- Survivors of sexual assault can receive forensic nursing care to include testing for STIs, pregnancy, and forensic evidence collection within 5 days (120 hours) of a sexual assault.
+Exams should take place as soon as possible following an assault. - If at all possible, you should avoid eating, drinking, brushing teeth, showering, changing clothes, doing laundry, etc. before a forensic medical exam.
+It is normal for survivors to want to clean, wash, and try to re-establish normal.
+Your comfort is a priority and you should never feel shamed for doing any of the above. - Survivors who have bathed, showered, changed, etc. can still be examined.
+If you have changed your clothes and the clothing worn at the time of the assault is unwashed, you should bring your items of clothing in a paper bag or pillowcase (NOT a plastic bag). - If you have not changed your clothing, the clothing you are wearing will be collected.
+However, you will be provided clothing and undergarments as needed after the exam.
+Or you can bring an extra set of clothing with you if they prefer. - Even if you do not want evidence collection, you are still encouraged to seek prompt medical care.
+A health care provider can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted diseases. - If there is suspicion that a drink may have been drugged, inform a medical assistance provider and/or law enforcement as soon as possible so they can attempt to collect possible evidence (e.g.,

+- from the drink, through urine or blood sample). - Write down as much as you can remember about the circumstances, including a description of the assailant. - Preserve evidence of electronic communications by saving them and/or by taking screenshots of text messages, instant messages, social networking pages, or other electronic communications, and by keeping pictures, logs, or copies of documents that relate to the incident.